Only Natural Pet EasyRaw dehydrated dog food receives the Advisor’s top rating of 5 stars.

-The third ingredient is whole eggs.
+The sixth ingredient is whole dried egg, a dehydrated powder made from shell-free eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

-The sixth ingredient is apple, a nutrient-rich fruit that’s also high in fiber.
+The next ingredient includes cranberries, a nutrient-rich fruit that’s also high in fiber.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Only Natural Pet EasyRaw dehydrated dog food looks like an above average dry product.
+Based on its ingredients alone, Only Natural Pet EasyRaw dog food looks like an above-average dry product.

-Free of any plant-based protein boosters, this looks like the profile of a dry product containing a below average amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a dry product containing a generous amount of meat.

-Only Natural Pet EasyRaw dog food is a plant-based dehydrated product using a limited amount of chicken, turkey or beef as its main sources of animal protein, thus earning the brand 3 stars.
+Only Natural Pet EasyRaw is a grain-free dry dog food using a significant amount of freeze-dried, raw named meats as its dominant source of animal protein, thus receiving 5 stars.